A step-by-step guide to help you buy or renovate old listed buildings.

 - Forget that listed building consent is on top of planning permission and building control approvals.

 - Take for granted the cost of repairs and rebuilding should a disaster strike.
-Again, an insurance policy that covers listed buildings is advisable.
+Again, an insurance policy that covers listed buildings is advisable and proven to help.

 - Question or challenge the decision of the conservation officer WITHOUT well-researched reasons.

 - Just rely on advice from salespeople or contractors.
-They may not be aware of laws regarding listed buildings.
+They may not be aware of laws regarding listed buildings and could often mislead you.

-Be sure to take care of it, treasure it, and make sure it lasts for as long as possible.
+Be sure to take care of it, treasure it, and do your best so the abode lasts for as long as possible.

 March 8, 2018